Different times Nkechi Blessing and ex-hubby served goals before messy breakup

 According to her, his money was for both of them, while hers remained untouched.

-It was a cute moment and one couldn't have imagines that the lovebirds would part ways.
+It was a cute moment and one couldn't have imagined that the lovebirds would part ways.

 No leave this man, na better person: Nkechi's post where late mum begged her not to leave her ex resurfaces